-- 2) No Improper Advantage - Bribes or other means of obtaining undue or improper advantage must not be promised, offered, authorized, given or accepted.
+2) No Improper Advantage

+■ Bribes or other means of obtaining undue or improper advantage shall not be promised, offered, authorized, given, or accepted.
 This prohibition covers promising, offering, authorizing, giving or accepting anything of value, either directly or indirectly through a third party, in order to obtain or retain business, direct business to any person, or otherwise gain an improper advantage.
-Monitoring, record keeping, and enforcement procedures shall be implemented to ensure compliance with anti-corruption laws. - 3) Disclosure of Information - All business dealings should be transparently performed and accurately reflected in the Supplier's business books and records. - Information regarding Supplier labor, health and safety, environmental practices, business activities, structure, financial situation and performance is to be disclosed in accordance with applicable regulations and prevailing industry practices.
-Falsification of records or misrepresentation of conditions or practices in the supply chain are unacceptable. - 4) Intellectual Property - Intellectual property rights must be respected, transfer of technology and know- how is to be done in a manner that protects intellectual property rights, and, customer and supplier information is to be safeguarded. - 5) Fair Business, Advertising and Competition - Standards of fair business, advertising and competition are to be upheld. - 6) Protection of Identity and Non-Retaliation - Programs that ensure the confidentiality, anonymity and protection of supplier and employee whistleblowers are to be maintained, unless prohibited by law.
-Suppliers should have a communicated process for their personnel to be able to raise any concerns without fear of retaliation. - 7) Responsible Sourcing of Minerals - Suppliers shall have a policy and exercise due diligence on the source and chain of custody of the tantalum, tin, tungsten and gold in the products they manufacture to reasonably assure that they are sourced in a way consistent with the Organisation for Economic Co-operation and Development (OECD) Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas or an equivalent and recognized due diligence framework. - 8) Privacy
+Monitoring, record keeping, and enforcement procedures shall be implemented to ensure compliance with anticorruption laws.

+3) Disclosure of Information

+- All business dealings shall be transparently performed and accurately reflected on the Supplier's business books and records. - Information regarding supplier labor, health and safety, environmental practices, business activities, structure, financial situation, and performance shall be disclosed in accordance with applicable regulations and prevailing industry practices.
+Falsification of records or misrepresentation of conditions or practices in the supply chain are unacceptable.

+4) Intellectual Property

+- Intellectual property rights shall be respected.
+Transfer of technology and know- how is to be done in a manner that protects intellectual property rights, and customer and supplier information shall be safeguarded. - 5) Fair Business, Advertising and Competition - Standards of fair business, advertising, and competition shall be upheld. - 6) Protection of Identity and Non-Retaliation - Programs that ensure the confidentiality, anonymity and protection of supplier and employee whistleblowers are to be maintained, unless prohibited by law.
+Suppliers shall have a communicated process for their personnel to be able to raise any concerns without fear of retaliation.

+7) Responsible Sourcing of Minerals

+Suppliers shall adopt a policy and exercise due diligence on the source and chain of custody of the tantalum, tin, tungsten, gold, and cobalt in the products they manufacture to reasonably assure that they are sourced in a way consistent with the Organization for Economic Co-operation and Development (OECD) Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas or an equivalent and recognized due diligence framework.

+8) Privacy

-- Suppliers are to commit to protecting the reasonable privacy expectations of personal information of everyone they do business with, including suppliers, customers, consumers and employees. - Suppliers are to comply with privacy and information security laws and regulatory requirements when personal information is collected, stored, processed, transmitted, and shared.
+- Suppliers shall commit to protecting the reasonable privacy expectations of personal information of everyone they do business with, including suppliers, customers, consumers, and employees. - Suppliers shall comply with privacy and information security laws and regulatory requirements when personal information is collected, stored, processed, transmitted, and shared.